Protalix, Chiesi fire up accelerated approval pitch for Fabry disease treatment

 Chiesi holds the US rights to the drug from a deal that looped in $760 million in regulatory and commercial milestones.
 Protalix currently has one approved product for Gaucher disease, marketed by Pfizer.

-That 2012 approval, though, has done little to lift Protalix’s suffering stock after a confounding decision in 2007 to price a secondary offering at an 85%.
+That 2012 approval, though, has done little to lift Protalix’s suffering stock after a confounding decision in 2007 to price a secondary offering at an 85% discount to its trading price the day prior.
 Shares plummeted from $35 to $5 overnight and has barely gone over $10 since, trading way below $1 these days.